 Check the rope around the door and glass.
-If rope is in poor condition, replace with rope approved for this purpose.
+If rope is becoming detached, replace with rope approved for this purpose.

 Inspect the fireproof door seal where fitted, to ensure there is an effective seal around the door and re-fix it if loose using stove rope adhesive.
 If in poor condition it should be replaced.